Radiation burns may be caused by solar ultraviolet radiation (sunburn), welder’s arc, lasers, industrial microwave equipment and nuclear radiation.

-An electric shock occurs when a person comes into contact with an electrical energy source.
+An electric shock occurs when a person encounters an electrical energy source.
 Electrical energy flows through a portion of the body causing a shock.
 Exposure to electrical energy may result in no injury at all or may result in devastating damage or death.

 Specific Management of Electric Shock

-When power lines are in contact with a vehicle or a person, do not approach until the situation is declared safe by authorities.
-The rescuer should ensure that all bystanders remain at least ten meters clear of any electrified material; examples being a car body, cable, pool of water.
-Metal and water conduct electricity and may be extremely hazardous
+- When power lines are in contact with a vehicle or a person, do not approach until the situation is declared safe by authorities.
+The rescuer should ensure that all bystanders remain at a safe distance of any electrified material; examples being a car body, cable, pool of water.
+Metal and water conduct electricity and may be extremely hazardous.

-In a domestic or similar situation it is essential to promptly separate the person in need from the electricity supply.
-Turn off the supply of electricity and, if possible, unplug the appliance from the power outlet.
-Until the power is off, avoid direct skin contact with the person or any conducting material
+- In a domestic or similar situation, it is essential to promptly separate the person in need from the electricity supply.
+Turn off the supply of electricity at the mains where possible.
+Until the power is off, avoid direct skin contact with the person or any conducting material.

 Assess the person who has been struck by lightning: if unresponsive and not breathing normally, commence resuscitation